Medha66/models-of-metacognitive-imperfection/README.md

-# models-of-metacognitive-imperfection
+# models-of-metacognitive-inefficiency
-Data, analysis and code for study titled 'Nature of Metacognitive Imperfection'
+Data, analysis and code for study titled 'Nature of metacognitive inefficiency in perceptual decision making'